loveencounterflow/intertype/README.md

 * `is_extension_of: ( Derived, Base ) -> Derived is Base or (Derived::) instanceof Base`
 * tests whether class `Derived` is derived from class `Base`; this includes the case where `Derived` is just an alias for `Base` (i.e. JS `Derived === Base`)

+## Intertype Meta-Type `knowntype`

+* used to test whether a given value is registered as type, as in `types.isa.knowntype 'foobar'`
+* tests unconditionally `false` unless argument is a non-empty string
+* otherwise, tests whether argument is key of `types.registry`

 ## To Do